audiojs/audio-loader/README.md

 - __only__ {Array} - when loading objects, if provided, only the given keys will be included in the decoded object:
 `load('piano.json', { only: ['C2', 'D2'] })`
+- __decode__ {Function}: a function to decode audio.
+It receives a buffer and must return a promise to an audio buffer
+- __fetch__ {Function}: a function to fetch files.
+It receives an url and a response type (one of 'arraybuffer' or 'text') and must return a promise to the contents

 ## Run tests and examples